dmitri-liventsev/symfony-ddd-shop-sample/COMMENTS.md

  - Product.Contact.Email
  - Product.Contact.Phone

+ORM assumptions
+	Product type should be entity, not a string
+  Foreign keys between Order_item - Product, Order_Customer - User was excluded, to avoid any cascade deletion.
+Orders should stay on the system

  Not implemented features:
   Order should contain collection of OrderItems.
   Order should contain worked statuses, and handle in async mode.